fzingg/hyperloop-showcase/README.md

 Reactive record prerendered data being loaded: [Object]
 ```

-Congratulations you are setup and ready to begin adding javascript packages to your application.
+Congratulations you are ready to begin adding javascript packages to your application.

-## Working with native React components
+### Step 5: Working with native React components

-It is time to reap some of the rewards from all the hard work above.
-We have everything setup so we can easily add front end components and work with them in **HyperReact**.
-Lets jump in and add a native React component that plays a video.
+Now we can reap the rewards of all the hard work above.
+We have everything setup to easily add front end components and work with them in **HyperReact**.
+Let's jump in and add a native React component that plays a video.

+##### Step 5.1: Adding a video player to your site

 [We are going to use Pete Cook's React rplayr](https://github.com/CookPete/rplayr)

-First let's install the component via NPM:
+First install the component via NPM:
 ```text
 npm install react-player --save
 ```